discordjs/guide/guide/command-handling/adding-features.md

 No more manually editing your help command!
 If you aren't satisfied with how it looks, you can always adjust it to your liking later.

 ::: tip
 If you want to add categories or other information to your commands, you can add properties reflecting it to your `module.exports`.
-If you only want to show a subset of commands remember that `commands` is a Collection you can <branch version="11.x" inline><docs-link section="main" branch="v11" path="class/Collection?scrollTo=filter">filter</docs-link></branch><branch version="12.x" inline><docs-link section="collection" path="class/Collection?scrollTo=filter">filter</docs-link></branch> to fit your specific needs!
+If you only want to show a subset of commands remember that `commands` is a Collection you can <branch version="11.x" inline><docs-link path="class/Collection?scrollTo=filter">filter</docs-link></branch><branch version="12.x" inline><docs-link section="collection" path="class/Collection?scrollTo=filter">filter</docs-link></branch> to fit your specific needs!
 :::

 ## Command permissions